djbpitt/collatexInstallation/collatex-installation.md

 	exit

 to close the command line window.
-(You need to do this, even though you will open a new one below!)
+(You need to do this, even though you will open a new one shortly!)

 <!--